Enterprise apple

 Enterprise is a good example of a modern apple developed specifically for disease resistance.
-The parentage is complex, but includes McIntosh, Golden Delicious, and Rome Beauty - as well as the ubiquitous crab apple Malus floribunda, the source of the vital gene for scab-resistance.
+Its parentage is complex, and involved cross-breeding a large number of varieties including McIntosh, Golden Delicious, and Rome Beauty - as well as the ubiquitous crab apple Malus floribunda, a well-known source of a gene for scab-resistance.
 It is probably closest to McIntosh in overall appearance, although this is not a "Mac" style apple and it does not have the vinous flavor associated with Macs.

 The apples are a glossy red color, ripening in late October.
 They can be stored for 3-6 months in a domestic fridge.
-The skin is quite thick and tough.
-Whilst Enterprise is good for eating fresh, it is perhaps better as a cooking apple where its tart flavor can be used to advantage.
+The skin is quite thick and tough - which helps resist insects and infections.
+Whilst Enterprise is good for eating fresh, it is perhaps even better as a cooking apple where its tart flavor can be used to advantage.

 More details about this variety are available on the joint Purdue University / Rutgers University / University of Illinois website - click here.